-10. Such a dismal economic situation was to a large extent the result of the policies- or should I say lack of policies-of the previous Government.
+Such a dismal economic situation was to a large extent the result of the policies-or should I say lack of policies-of the previous Government.
 For instance, vacillations in sugar policy contributed to a fall in the area under sugarcane, decline in sugar production and the frittering away of large stocks of sugar carried over from previous seasons through releases which could not be sustained over a period.
-Had they pursued more responsible policy on sugar, we would not have been in the unenviable position of having to import sugar for domestic consumption.
+Had they pursued a more responsible policy on sugar, we would not have been in the unenviable position of having to import sugar for domestic consumption.

-11. In infrastructure the lack coordinated policy in the three sectors of coal transport and power was responsible for their unsatisfactory performance.
+In infrastructure, the lack of co-ordinated policy in the three sectors of coal, transport and power was responsible for their unsatisfactory performance.
 The large Budget deficit of Rs.
-2700 crores in an economy flush with liquidity and a policy sweeping taxation on articles of common consumption in a situation of decling production were responsible for the spurt in prices.
-Finally, the lack of adequate emphasis on export premotion was partially responsible for the reversal of the trend in our balance of payments.
+2,700 crore in an economy flush with liquidity and a policy of sweeping taxation on articles of common consumption in a situation of declining production were responsible for the spurt in prices.
+Finally, the lack of adequate emphasis on export promotion was partially responsible for the reversal of the trend in our balance of payments.

-12. What is important now is devise ways and means to arrest the deterioration and set the economy on the path of stability and growth.
-The fact that we have a Government which enjoys the confidence of the people and is decisive should make a qualitative difference; as also the fact that there will be much greater cooperation between the Centre and the Staes, now that our party been so enthusiastically returned in the State elections.
-At the end May, 1980, we still have food stocks of about 18 million tonnes owing to our earlier foresight.
-Foreign change reserves stood at Rs.
-4890 crores as on May 30, 1980.
+What is important now is to devise ways and means to arrest the deterioration and set the economy on the path of stability and growth.
+The fact that we have a Government which enjoys the confidence of the people and is decisive should make a qualitative difference; as also the fact that there will be much greater cooperation between the Centre and the States, now that our party has been so enthusiastically returned in the State elections.
+At the end of May 1980, we still have food stocks of about 18 million ton owing to our earlier foresight.
+Foreign exchange reserves stood at Rs.
+4,890 crore as on 30 May 1980.
 These elements of strength will be effectively utilised to improve the situation.
 But the House should realise that the magnitude and complexity of the problems we have inherited do not admit of quick and easy solutions.
-However, the problems are so urgent that we shall tackle them with determination and with the cooperation of all secions of our people.
+However, the problems are so urgent that we shall tackle them with determination and with the cooperation of all sections of our people.

-13. Since it came to power Government has taken a number steps to correct the deficiencies the economic system.
-Since restoration of infrastructure brooked delay Government constituted a Cabinet Committee on infrastructure under my Chairmanship to monitor the situation continuously.
-As power shortages have been an impediment to the growth of production the Committee has devoted a good deal its attention to rectifying the power situation.
-The Committee wanted to ensure that thermal generation not suffer for lack of coal and, therefore, decided to make more wagons available for loading coal to thermal stations.
-As a result the number of wagons loaded caily with coal for thermal stations has gine up from 2900 in January to 3200 in 1980.
+Since it came to power this Government has taken a number of steps to correct the deficiencies in the economic system.
+Since restoration of infrastructure brooked no delay Government constituted a Cabinet Committee on infrastructure under my Chairmanship to monitor the situation continuously.
+As power shortages have been an impediment to the growth of production the Committee has devoted a good deal of its attention to rectifying the power situation.
+The Committee wanted to ensure that thermal generation did not suffer for lack of coal and, therefore, decided to make more wagons available for loading coal to thermal stations.
+As a result the number of wagons loaded daily with coal for thermal stations has gone up from 2,900 in January to 3,200 in May 1980.